GenmitsuOfficial/Genmitsu_Tech/README.md

 - Build a cloud based remote wireless grbl controller for PC/Laptop
 - Fixing Serial Failed on WIN11

--

 # Display non ASCII Japanese on GUISlice

-Microcontroller to use here is ESP32 wroom 32E
+-Microcontroller to use here is ESP32 wroom 32E
-You can directly use the vlw file in the GUISliceJapaneseCharacters folder
+-You can directly use the vlw file in the GUISliceJapaneseCharacters folder and Upload to your MCU

 ## Step one download TTF and Install Font on OS: